pic pic

 Type Stability with Scalars

-To turn the definition of type stability for scalars operational, let's revisit some concepts about types.
-Recall that only concrete types like Int64 or Float64 can be instantiated, while abstract types like Any or Number can't.
+To make the definition of type stability for scalars operational, let's revisit some concepts about types.
+Recall that only concrete types such as Int64 or Float64 can be instantiated.
+Moreover, every value that appears during execution is ultimately an instance of one of these concrete types.
+Instead, abstract types like Any or Number can't be instantiated, meaning they never hold values directly.
+Their role is organizational: they describe sets of possible concrete types and provide the structure that shapes the type hierarchy.

 Type Promotion and Conversion